otterdev-io/sanity-template-nextjs-vercel-basic/README.md

 You will probably want to perform the following steps to get everything nice after the setup:

 - Create an API TOKEN (read/write) at manage.sanity.io
-- Ensure the site url, localhost:3333, and localhost:3000 are added as CORS origins at manage.sanity.io

 - Update project title in sanity.json